A Lieb-Thirring inequality for extended anyons: Abstract

 \section{Abstract}

 We derive a Pauli exclusion principle for extended fermion-based anyons of any positive radius and any non-trivial statistics parameter.
-That is, we consider 2D fermionic particles coupled to magnetic flux tubes of non-zero radius, and prove a Lieb-Thirring inequality for the corresponding many-body kinetic energy operator.
-The implied constant is independent of the radius of the flux tubes, and proportional to the statistics parameter.
+That is, we consider 2D fermionic particles coupled to magnetic flux tubes of non-zero radius, and prove a Lieb-Thirring inequality for the associated many-body kinetic energy operator.
+The corresponding constant is independent of the radius of the flux tubes, and proportional to the statistics parameter.

 \makeatletter \@tocline#1#2#3#4#5#6#7{ \ifnum #1>\c@tocdepth \else \addpenalty\@secpenalty\addvspace{#2} \begingroup \hyphenpenalty\@M \@ifempty{#4}{ \@tempdima\csname r@tocindent\number#1\endcsname }{ \@tempdima#4 } \parindent\z@ \leftskip#3 \advance\leftskip\@tempdima \rightskip\@pnumwidth plus4em \parfillskip-\@pnumwidth #5\leavevmode -\@tempdima \ifcase #1 \or\or 1em \or 2em \else 3em \fi #6\nobreak \dotfill \hbox to\@pnumwidth{\@tocpagenum{#7}}